 Do the legwork to make sure everything needed to execute the plan is ready to go or will be when it is needed.
 Check back to make sure that everyone understands their role and the importance of their role in the overall success.

-Everything is in place and it is now time to flip the "ON" switch.
-Tell people what they need to do.
-We like to think of this part like conducting an orchestra.
-Everyone in the orchestra has the music in front of them.
-They know which section is playing which piece and when.
+Everything is in place and it is now time to flip the "ON" switch—tell people what they need to do.
+We like to think of this part like conducting an orchestra: Everyone in the orchestra has the music in front of them and they know which section is playing which piece and when.
 They know when to come in, what to play, and when to stop again.
-The conductor cues each section to make the music happen.
-That's your job here.
-You've given all your musicians (workers) the sheet music (the plan).
-You have the right number of musicians (workers) in each section (department), and you've arranged the sections on stage so the music will sound best (you have organized the work).
+The conductor cues each section to make the music happen—that's your job here.
+You've given all your musicians (workers) the sheet music (the plan), you have the right number of musicians (workers) in each section (department), and you've arranged the sections on stage so the music will sound best (you have organized the work).
 Now you need only to tap the podium lightly with your baton to get their attention and give the downbeat.

-Problems will come up.
-Someone will get sick.
-A part won't be delivered on time.
-A key customer will go bankrupt.
-That is why you developed a contingency plan in the first place.
-You, as the manager, have to be always aware of what's going on so you can make any necessary adjustments.
+Problems will come up—someone will get sick; a part won't be delivered on time; a key customer will go bankrupt— but that is why you developed a contingency plan in the first place.
+You, as the manager, have to always be aware of what's going on so you can make any necessary adjustments.
 Monitoring is an iterative process—when something is out of sync, you need to plan a fix, organize the resources to make it work, direct the people who will make it happen, and continue to monitor the effect of the change.

-Managing people is not easy.
-However, it can be done successfully.
-And it can be a very rewarding experience.
+Managing people is not easy; however, it can be done successfully and it can be a very rewarding experience.
 Remember that management, like any other skill, is something that you can improve at with study and practice.